-So many of us are missing our friend on the radio, the unwavering optimistic voice of Rush.
+So many of us are missing our friend on the radio, the unwavering optimistic voice of Rush, particularly now!
 He made us all laugh while explaining the most complex issues of our time.
 He encouraged us to think for ourselves and never fall into the confinement of manufactured stereotypes.
-Rush believed in the American Dream for all Americans and wanted us to remember our best days as a nation are ahead.
+Rush believed in the American Dream for All Americans and wanted us to remember no matter what, our best days as a nation must always be ahead.

 AVAILABLE AT RETAILERS NATIONWIDE